How we leveled up one contractor’s roofing marketing strategy

 - The rate at which that traffic turned into new roofing leads for their business (ie: the conversion rate)

-From experience, we knew that improving account structure and quality scores would take care of the first point.
+From experience, we knew that improving account structure and ad rank scores would take care of the first point.

 As for the second point, it became clear to us that if we wanted to improve the rate at which traffic turned into leads, we would have to stop sending traffic to our customer’s website and start building out dedicated landing pages in order to run ongoing conversion rate tests.